GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/third-party-summary/index.md

   </figcaption>
 </figure>

-## How the Lighthouse audit for third-party code fails

 A third-party script is any script hosted on a domain that's different than the domain of the URL that you audited with Lighthouse.
 As the page loads, Lighthouse calculates how long each of the third-party scripts blocks the main thread.
-This audit fails when the total blocking time is greater than 250&nbsp;ms.
+If the total blocking time is greater than 250&nbsp;ms the audit fails.

 ## How to reduce the impact of third-party code